data center topology

 Fabric extenders – FEX

-Cisco has introduced the concept of Fabric Extender; these switches are not Ethernet switches but remote line cards of a virtualized modular chassis ( parent switch ).
+Cisco has introduced the concept of Fabric Extenders, which are not Ethernet switches but remote line cards of a virtualized modular chassis ( parent switch ).
 This allows scalable topologies previously impossible with traditional Ethernet switches in the access layer.

 You should relate an FEX device like a remote line card attached to a parent switch.
 All the configuration is done on the parent switch, yet physically, the fabric extender could be in a different location.
 The mapping between the parent switch and the FEX ( fabric extender ) is done via a special VN-Link.